magician333/RenderWorkshop/README.md

 How to use
 ---
+***!!!Please ensure that the rendering is set to not automatically hibernate on all computers involved in the rendering***
 1. Select the packaged resource in File - External Data and set the rendering content (rendering engine, sample rate...) and save the file
 2. Place the blend file in a shared directory accessible to all workers.
 3. Open the blend file using blender in manager.